DeByeUSerSYstem/DeByeUSerSYstem.github.io/_posts/2023-10-10-article-pbs-lucia.md

 ## 🌈 Exciting News Ahead! 📚💡🔍

-🧠✨ Unveiling our pioneering fusion of Wide-Angle X-ray Total Scattering and AI surpasses 97% accuracy 🎯, leaving calibration curves behind! 🚀
+🧠✨ Our pioneering fusion of Wide-Angle X-ray Total Scattering and AI surpasses 97% accuracy 🎯, leaving calibration curves behind! 🚀

 Welcome to our exciting preprint, where we present a successful combination of total scattering data with a deep learning classifier for directly sizing quantum dots in both colloidal and dry states.